RoRoche/OpaqueUrlApi/README.md

 }
 ```

-2. Defined the way to build `java.security.Key`, here is a short example:
+2. define the way to build `java.security.Key`:

 ```java
 @Override